DaylightBasement/daylightbasement.github.io/content/patch/1-0-1-alpha.md

 - Keyboard and mouse can only be used if the controller is unplugged.
 If controller is plugged in, it takes priority
 - Hot swapping controller/keyboard will probably not work.
 - We have only tested an xbox controller
-- Framerate isn't great.
-We are doing some things not as optimally as we should be, we've tested on gtx 970 and that seems to play fine.
-We should have a fix for this soon
+- Some players may experience lower than expected framerate.
+There are known things we can improve and hope to fix them soon.
+We've tested on a GTX 970 and that seems fine.
 - There is no quit button, so alt-tab or alt+F4 to close the game
 - game only supports 16:10 and 16:9 resolutions